 “Don’t you wonder sometimes?”

-As a teenager, I lived with my grandmother in a small terraced house in Smethwick.
+As a teenager, I lived with my grandmother in a small terraced house.
 It was customary to avoid using the front door, so we would walk through the covered entry, dodging the loose bricks that would squirt water when you trod on them.

 We had a single three-pin electric socket in the house, which supplied power to a black-and-white (although since the phosphor tube was a sort of light grey colour it couldn’t represent a real black, not a proper Malevich or Reinhardt or Kapoor or Rothko or Idris Khan black) TV set.
 If we needed to plug in an iron, there was a two-way adaptor available.
 We had no fridge, or washing machine, or stereo music system, or shower.